breadcrumb.ecName

 Introduction

-The Commission has published a Communication on Harnessing Talent in European Regions and is launching the Talent Booster Mechanism, which aims to bring a fresh impetus for re and upskilling as the first key initiative in 2023 to contribute to the European Year of Skills.
+The Commission has published a Communication on Harnessing Talent in European Regions and launched the Talent Booster Mechanism, which aims to bring a fresh impetus for re- and upskilling as the first key initiative in 2023 to contribute to the European Year of Skills.

-This Mechanism will support EU regions affected by the accelerated decline of their working age population to train, retain and attract the people, the skills and the competences needed to address the impact of the demographic transition.
+This Mechanism supports EU regions affected by the accelerated decline of their working age population to train, retain, and attract the people, the skills, and the competences needed to address the impact of the demographic transition.

-The Harnessing Talent Platform (HTP) is a newly formed knowledge-building and experience-exchange platform, which seeks to support regions in addressing the consequences of the demographic change and in mitigating the challenges associated with the decline of tertiary educated populations across the EU.
+The Harnessing Talent Platform (HTP) is knowledge-building and experience-exchange platform, which seeks to support regions in addressing the consequences of the demographic change and in mitigating the challenges associated with the decline of tertiary educated populations across the EU.

-The HTP foresees the creation of dedicated working groups that bring together stakeholders from different territorial levels to discuss on the topic of harnessing talent in Europe and the territorial consequences of demographic dynamics that are linked to it.
-These working groups serve as a forum for strategic exchange on how sectors such as: Digital, Health, Research & Innovation as well as Territorial Development – in particular rural-urban linkages and quality of life - can influence a region’s ability to be competitive and attractive for young and highly skilled workforce.
+The HTP foresaw the creation of dedicated working groups that would bring together stakeholders from different territorial levels to discuss the topic of harnessing talent in Europe and the territorial consequences of demographic dynamics linked to it.
+These working groups serve as a forum for strategic exchange on how sectors such as Digital, Health, Research & Innovation, as well as Territorial Development – in particular rural-urban linkages and quality of life – can influence a region’s ability to be competitive and attractive for a young and highly skilled workforce.

-The work of the groups will allow to have a deeper insight into how regions dealing with demographic challenges can attract, develop and retain talent, by exploring potential solutions and devise instruments linked to the topic of the working group.
-As such, working groups will develop and share knowledge and expertise, articulate challenges, promote good practices and translate findings into policy recommendations and technical guidance.
+The work of the groups allows for a deeper insight into how regions dealing with demographic challenges can attract, develop, and retain talent by exploring potential solutions and devising instruments linked to the topic of the working group.
+As such, working groups are developing and sharing knowledge and expertise, articulate challenges, promote good practices, and translate findings into policy recommendations and technical guidance.

 Detailed information about the call